PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 #### Making & publishing customizations

-The workflow with `forklift` for developing/testing OS customizations, such as new package deployments or non-standard configurations of existing package deployments or substitutions of existing package deployments, is as follows:
+The workflow with `forklift` for developing/testing new OS customizations, such as new package deployments or non-standard configurations of existing package deployments or substitutions of existing package deployments, is as follows:

 - Initialize a custom pallet based on (i.e. layered over) an existing pallet, using the `forklift pallet init` command (e.g. `forklift pallet init --from github.com/PlanktoScope/pallet-standard@stable --as github.com/ethanjli/custom-pallet` to make a starter which will be a customization of the latest stable version of the [github.com/PlanktoScope/pallet-standard](https://github.com/PlanktoScope/pallet-standard) pallet, and which can be published to `github.com/ethanjli/custom-pallet`).
 (Note: the `forklift pallet init` command is not yet implemented, so currently a new pallet can only be created by manually initializing a new Git repository and creating a few YAML files inside it)

 - Optionally, create new Forklift packages with definitions of Docker Compose applications and/or systemd services and/or OS configuration files, and configure the deployment of those packages by creating particular files in the pallet.

 - Optionally, add one or more files which override files from the existing pallet, in order to override the configurations specified by those files.

+- Optionally, add one or more new files, in order to add entirely new configurations.

 - Stage the pallet to be applied on the next boot of the PlanktoScope OS, with the `forklift pallet stage` command; when Forklift applies a pallet, it makes the PlanktoScope OS match the configuration of Forklift package deployments specified by the pallet.